chriswernette/eecs504-final-project/README.md

 ## Billboard extraction and projection onto Vehicle Windshield
 This function takes the 4 corner hypothesis and projects the billboard onto the Heads Up Display(HUD).
 The projection is a function of where the passengers eyes are fixed onto the windshield.

-## Stitch Homography Images into Video
-@TODO I think if we put the adds projected onto the windshield all in one array this should be super easy there's gotta be code to do this.